 Let me give you the famous answer every lawyer gives – it depends.
 The key is to look at it closely.
 I recommend you get different people involved when considering a site.
 A lawyer helps, but so does an accountant.
 Hiring a consultant that runs a successful site is also advisable as such consultants can point out strong and weak elements of the property that may not be obvious.

-Only then can you really arrive at a decision on the worth of a particular website.
+Only then can you really arrive at a decision on the website valuation of a particular property.

 Richard A. Chapo, Esq.